 First, these five elements are the backbone of a coastal-style room:

 Think Blue: It's practically impossible to imagine a coastal space without at least a little blue in it.
 Use a variety of shades of blue to evoke the colors of the water and sky and to add more interest and depth to your space.

-Casual Furnishings--The beach is nothing if not laid-back.
-If you want the true feel of the beach, go for hard-wearing materials like wood floors and slipcovered furniture.
+Casual Furnishings: The beach is nothing if not laid-back.
+If you want the true feel of the beach, go for hard-wearing materials such as wood floors and slipcovered furniture.

-Accessories with Texture--The beach is full of textures: smooth stones, rough sand, driftwood, shells, a wooden dock...our senses definitely come alive at the beach, and textures help that happen.
-Add sisal, seagrass and rope to evoke the natural textures of the beach.
+Accessories With Texture: The beach is full of textures: smooth stones, rough sand, driftwood, shells, a wooden dock...our senses come alive at the beach, and textures help that happen.
+Add sisal, seagrass, and rope to evoke the natural textures of the beach.

-Elements of Nature--Actual artifacts collected from the beach such as driftwood, shells, and sea glass are a no-brainer in a coastal-inspired space and add the perfect finishing touch.
-You can certainly collect authentic items and use them to make wall art and other home decor.
-Or, you can fake your own versions of beach artifacts using craft techniques and paint finishes.
+Elements of Nature: Actual artifacts collected from the beach such as driftwood, shells, and sea glass are a no-brainer in a coastal-inspired space and add the perfect finishing touch.
+You can certainly collect authentic items and use them to make wall art and other types of home decor.
+Or, you can fake your versions of beach artifacts using craft techniques and paint finishes.